 One interesting bean I’ve grown is called Tarahumara Pink Green Bean.
 It originated with the Tarahumara Indians in North Central Mexico, which is an arid region.
 A friend sent me seed when we were living in Hidalgo (South Central Mexico) and I grew it there, at the 20th parallel.
 It climbed its pole to about 6’ high and produced a respectable crop of green pods, ripening to yield striking pink seeds with black spots.
 My daughter, Emily, who was a little girl at the time, appropriated that variety as her bean, probably because of the color of the seed and its bright pink flowers,

 In 2003 we grew it again, in NJ (at the 40th parallel).
 It got really tall and it didn’t flower until very late in the year.
 We grew it in Oklahoma in 2006 and 2009, noting its rampant growth and late, prodigious production of seed.
 We misplaced our seed and in 2009 I only managed to scrape up two or three to plant.
 That was on one pole, which, by mid summer, the vines broke with their excessive growth.
 I put up another pole, which they climbed.
 I looked the other way… and the vines jumped over to a neighboring tomato planting, smothering four tomato plants in their 5’ cages!
 That fall we harvested 2 ½ quarts of seed!
 I planted it in 2013 (the year of the grasshopper plague) and the vines were killed by grasshoppers.
 Then, something happened.
 All of my bottled seed stopped germinating.
-I don’t know just what I did to it.
+I didn’t know just what I did to it.
 But it died.
 We were unable to get any seed to germinate after this.

-So, early this spring I contacted Native Seeds/Search the organization which first brought this variety into reach of most gardeners.
+So, early in 2017 I contacted Native Seeds/Search the organization which first brought this variety into reach of most gardeners.
 I inquired about Tarahumara Pink Green Bean and was told that they had some seed in frozen storage, but they were not offering any for sale.
 After chatting for a bit, the young woman in their store decided to take down my information and pass it on to their seed curator, who later contacted me.
 In the end we agreed that they would send 50 seeds and I would grow it out for seed, returning a healthy portion to them.

 I planted this seed on May 22 and have been diligently caring for the plants.
-It’s been a delight to see my old friend again!
+It’s was a delight to see my old friend again!
 I had forgotten that its tendrils are reddish in color, not simply green.
 The vines are fast growing.
 By June 26th some of the vines had grown off the top of 8’ poles.
-I’ve tried to visit this planting, even if only for a few moments, every day, just to watch over it and to make observations.
+I tried to visit this planting, even if only for a few moments, every day, just to watch over it and to make observations.

-On July 1of 2017, I was pulling a few weeds by Tarahumara Pink Green Bean.
+On July 1 of 2017, I was pulling a few weeds by Tarahumara Pink Green Bean.
 As I delighted in its vigor and the beauty of its foliage I noticed… the vines had started to throw horizontal tendrils… searching for additional support!
 One tendril almost spanned a 3 1/2’ space between the beans and… a planting of tomatoes!
 I thought “You rascal!
 You’re after my tomatoes again!”
 Reflecting on this, I realized that I I can’t think of any other pole bean with such a strong tendency to seek support laterally.
 This is a unique feature of Tarahumara Pink Green Bean.
 How many years have I grown this bean?
 Yet it took until this year to notice this trait!

 Hope you all enjoy thinking about what’s going in your garden if you are doing one this year.
 If you have questions, feel free to contact us here or on our Facebook page.